-Crazed dancer and ocean engineer Lou Kishfy of the Providence (RI) blog, Salad Fork, discusses his adventures in pop music and the interaction between pop and independent music.
+Crazed dancer and ocean engineer Lou Kishfy of the Providence blog Salad Fork discusses his adventures in dance clubs and the interaction between pop and independent music.

 If you read my tweets, you might have been able to deduce that I spend my weekends at the top 40 clubs in Rhode Island.
 While my fascination with pop music began with Rihanna, my experiences at the club served as a catalyst to my ultimate fixation with the genre.